-If these petitions are granted, Sonoma Water still will be required to maintain specified minimum flows in the Russian River.
-Because these minimum flows will be present, all other legal users of water still will be able to divert and use the amounts of water that they legally may divert and use.
+If these petitions are granted, Sonoma Water will still be required to maintain specified minimum instream flows in the Russian River.
+Because Sonoma Water will continue to make reservoir releases as necessary to satisfy minimum instream flow requirements and pass through natural and imported flows for downstream senior water rights, all legal users of water will still be able to divert and use the amounts of water that they are legally entitled to.
 Accordingly, granting these petitions will not result in any injury to any other lawful user of water.